kristinana97/calculator/README.md

 # calculator
-This project: calculator, was focused on JavaScript.
-It works like an iPhone calculator(without +/- and percentage functionalities)
+This project: https://kristinana97.github.io/calculator, was focused on JavaScript.
+It works like an iPhone calculator(without +/- and percentage functionalities).